Chatter Back End

 is also how you can subsequently update your installation of Rust to a new version.

-First create and change into a directory where you can keep your Rust chatterd
+First create and change into a directory where you want to keep your chatterd

 server$ cd ~/441